 To complement your preparation for the upcoming exam, check the following links:

 Embryo Transfer Technology

 Embryo transfer technology (ETT) is a technique by which embryos are collected from a donor female and transferred to recipient females, that act as surrogate mothers for the rest of the pregnancy.
-It is one of the most important techniques in reproductive biotechnology where male and female genetic material can be used for faster improvement of livestock.
+It is one of the most important techniques in reproductive biotechnology where male and female genetic material can be used for the faster improvement of livestock.
 Embryos of indigenous bovines with higher genetic merit can be transferred into the surrogate cows.
 It is a revolutionary breeding strategy that has led to the faster genetic improvement of cattle.